Shrinkage Estimation of Network Spillovers with Factor Structured Errors: Abstract

 \section{Abstract}

 This paper explores the estimation of a panel data model with cross-sectional interaction that is flexible both in its approach to specifying the network of connections between cross-sectional units, and in controlling for unobserved heterogeneity.
 It is assumed that there are different sources of information available on a network, which can be represented in the form of multiple weights matrices.
 These matrices may reflect observed links, different measures of connectivity, groupings or other network structures, and the number of matrices may be increasing with sample size.
 A penalised quasi-maximum likelihood estimator is proposed which aims to alleviate the risk of network misspecification by shrinking the coefficients of irrelevant weights matrices to exactly zero.
 Moreover, controlling for unobserved factors in estimation provides a safeguard against the misspecification that might arise from unobserved heterogeneity.
-The estimator is shown to be consistent and selection consistent as both $n$ and $T$ tend to infinity, and its limiting distribution is characterised.
-Finite sample performance is assessed by means of a Monte Carlo simulation and the method is applied to study the prevalence of network spillovers in determining growth rates across countries. \\ .\\ \textbf{Keywords:} interactive fixed effects, high-dimensional estimation, panel models, penalised quasi-likelihood, social network models.\\ \textbf{JEL classification:} C13, C23, C51.\\
+The asymptotic properties of the estimator are derived in a framework where the true value of each parameter remains fixed as the total number of parameters increases.
+A Monte Carlo simulation is used to assess finite sample performance, and in an empirical application the method is applied to study the prevalence of network spillovers in determining growth rates across countries. .\\ \textbf{Keywords:} interactive fixed effects, high-dimensional estimation, panel models, penalised quasi-likelihood, social network models.\\ \textbf{JEL classification:} C13, C23, C51.\\

 \blfootnote{ $^*$We are grateful to three anonymous referees and to the Associate Editor for insightful comments that helped us to improve the paper.
-We would also like to thank Xun Lu and Liangjun Su for sharing their data with us, as well as Valentina Corradi, Jo$\tilde{\text{a}}$o Santos Silva and Sorawoot Srisuma for their comments and suggestions.} \blfootnote{ $^{\dagger}$Email: a.higgins@surrey.ac.uk} \blfootnote{ $^{\ddagger}$Email: f.martellosio@surrey.ac.uk}
+We would also like to thank Xun Lu and Liangjun Su for sharing their data with us, as well as Valentina Corradi, Jo$\tilde{\text{a}}$o Santos Silva, Sorawoot Srisuma and Martin Weidner for their comments and suggestions.} \blfootnote{ $^{\dagger}$Email: a.higgins@surrey.ac.uk} \blfootnote{ $^{\ddagger}$Email: f.martellosio@surrey.ac.uk}